-My favorite scenes are too numerous to type in a small space, but very high on the list is that quick shot of Marty McFly window shopping at 2015’s antique shop, Blast from the Past.
-It was a fun moment in 1989, but the passage of time has made it all the sweeter.
+Very high on my list of favorite moments is that quick shot of Marty McFly window shopping at 2015’s antique shop, Blast from the Past.
+It was a nice gag in 1989, but the passage of time has made it all the sweeter.

 (Click here for a closer look!)

 If you’ll recall, Blast from the Past is where Marty picked up the dreaded sports almanac.
 In effect, there wouldn’t have been much of a movie without this antique shop there to mess things up.

 The joke was that the “antiques” of 2015 were mostly things that audiences knew as current.
 Over twenty years later, and now they’re antiques for real.
 Most of the crud behind that glass is being gobbled up on eBay at this precise moment.